aboyalejandro/cdc-logical-replication-tutorial/README.md

 ```sh
 make cdc-logical-replication
 ```
+This will the following things on each side:

+- **Source/Publisher**
+  - Check if a replication slot exists.
+  - Create a replication slot.
+  - Create a publication.
+- **Target/Subscriber**
+  - Create a subscription to the publisher.

 ## 🔃 Make changes:

-This scripts will run INSERT, UPDATE, DELETE to the 3 generated tables on initialization.
+This scripts will run `INSERT`, `UPDATE`, `DELETE` to the 3 generated tables on `generate_data.py`.

 ```sh
 NUM_RECORDS=500 make insert-data